Jobs to do this month

 This list isn’t exhaustive.
 You can get detailed advice from many organisations, especially those listed on this website under Help and Advice

-- Prune established apple and pear trees between now and early March.
+- Prune fan-trained apple and pear trees.

 Vegetables and salads

 - Plant out courgettes and squash once they’re hardened off.
 If you’ve still got some space left, why not try growing ornamental gourds?
 Sow outside, or raise seedlings in pots for planting out.
 Grow them up a trellis or let them trail across the ground.
 Keep them well watered in dry weather.

 - Sow annual herbs such as basil, coriander and parsley.

 - Sow fast-growing crops such as beetroot and spring onions alongside main crop varieties to maximise the use of space.

 - Sow radishes and cut-and-come again salads for regular crops.

 - Don’t harvest asparagus after the end of this month; let the stems develop.
 Don’t forget to keep looking out for asparagus beetles (and their eggs and grubs); there seem to be more of them than usual this year.